plowh/Vaultify/README.md

 ```
 ## File Saving

-You can save your password to a file now.
-The passwords will keep being written into the same file so you don't have 20 different files for all your passwords.
+You can save your password to a file.
+The passwords will keep being written into the same file, so you don't have 20 different files for all your passwords.
 ```cpp
 	void savePassword(std::string currentPassword) {